josiahls/fast-reinforcement-learning-2/README.md

 # Fastrl2
 > This is a temporary location for fastrl version 2.
+Currently in a giant refactor.
+The previous source code can be found <a href='https://github.com/josiahls/fastrl/tree/pre_refactor'>here</a>.

 {% include warning.html content='Even before fastrl==2.0.0, all Models should converge reasonably fast, however HRL models `DADS` and `DIAYN` will need ' %}re-balancing and some extra features that the respective authors used.